vandanakaushik14/Temperature_Converter/README.md

 # Temperature_Converter
-This page is for converting the temperature in different parameters.
-This project is my second task of Internship from BharatInterns.
+This page is designed for converting the temperatures in between different units.It is my second task as an  Intern at BharatInterns.